shishenswallow/website/docs/en-us/overview/what_is_dragonfly.md

 |Target File Size|200MB|
 |Experiment Date|April 20, 2016|

-The expeirment result is as shown in the following figure.
+The experiment result is as shown in the following figure.

 ![How it stacks up](../img/performance.png)